Rencontrer les mentors

 John is a proven senior resource- and community-development professional passionate about empowering causes for social impact.
 Along with his Certified Fundraising Executive (CFRE) credential, he has extensive, entrepreneurial experience in business and product development, management, and sales and marketing.
 With 14+ years as a development professional, John is an active member of the Association of Fundraising Professionals and is committed to upholding AFP’s Code of Ethical Principles and Standards of Professional Practice when serving his organizations, and the donors and funders who support them.
 For more information about his professional experience, visit John’s LinkedIn

 Michelle joined NSCC in December 2015.
-Michelle comes to NSCC from WorldSkills where she most recently served as Director, Communications, Marketing and Special Events.
-Over the past 16 years, Michelle has been leading the promotion of skills development and excellence through competitions around the world.
+Michelle came to NSCC from WorldSkills where she most recently served as Director, Communications, Marketing and Special Events.
+Over the 16 years in the WorldSkills movement, Michelle led the promotion of skills development and excellence through competitions around the world.
 With on the ground working experience in dozens of countries, understanding the difference culture brings to the business environment is a key competency that Michelle possesses.
 An integral part of her position was working closely with global industry partners and NGOs to build mutually beneficial partnerships.

 Michelle has served as Executive Director of Skills Canada – Nova Scotia and was the Chief Event Coordinator for the Canadian Skills Competition held in Halifax in 2006.
 With a Bachelor of Business & Administration from Mount Saint Vincent University and a Master of Public Administration from Dalhousie University, Michelle believes strongly in lifelong learning.

-With NSCC’s largest fundraising campaign on the horizon, Michelle will work closely with NSCC staff, volunteers and stakeholders to help match prospective supporters with emerging philanthropic and sponsorship opportunities at NSCC.
+Recently, she was the Director of Development, leading NSCC’s largest fundraising campaign to date, successfully raising $33 Million.
+Michelle works closely with NSCC staff, volunteers and stakeholders to help match prospective supporters with emerging philanthropic and sponsorship opportunities at NSCC.
+In April 2019, Michelle assumed the role of Executive Director and is now leading the team through stewardship and the next fundraising initiatives of the College.

 Gay Hauser has worked as an actor, director, designer and general manager in the non-profit arts sector for 40 years.
 Gay has appeared in many films and was a principal in the CBC TV series “Blizzard Island”.
 Currently an Arts Consultant for Strategic Arts Management, Gay has recently worked as the general manager of Live Art Dance and as a founding member of Eastern Front Theatre and Mulgrave Road Theatre.
 Gay continues to perform annually in Symphony Nova Scotia’s The Nutcracker and currently serves as the managing producer for Symphony Nova Scotia.